Updated: March 2020

 - WP Remove Query Strings

 - Lazy Load by WP Rocket (doesn’t enqueue jQuery.
 Good for still images and video.)

-- Lazy Load XT (enqueues jQuery.
+- Lazy Load for Videos (enqueues jQuery.
 Good for YouTube turning off Google’s “other recommended videos” leading to your competitors videos.
 Nice.)

 - Disable Embeds

 It takes special handling to keep GeneratePress fast.
 A simple plugin addition can cause Google font loading or jQuery enqueue and other blunders.
-Keep an eye on these things so the speed bonuses are wasted.
+Keep an eye on these things so the speed bonuses aren’t wasted.

 And the test results are incredible: